-Do you know if your ceiling fan turns the right way?
+Do you know if your ceiling fan turns the right way in summer and winter?
 If it doesn’t, you’re defeating its purpose and missing an opportunity to save money on heating and cooling.

 In most cases, you change the direction of a fan by simply flipping a switch on the fan itself or by using the remote control if you have one.

 The trick is knowing which way it’s supposed to turn.

 Ensuring your ceiling fan turns the right way: Winter